Myrciaria caerulescens (Roxa - Blue Guaquiea) - 1 potted seedling / 1 kleiner, getopfter Sämling

 Important Notice

-This gives the roots time to slowly adapt to the soil components, and the plant will grow quickly and without problems.
+This gives the roots time to slowly acclimate to the soil's components, allowing the plant to grow quickly and without problems.

 If this seedling were potted in soil from the beginning, the roots would burn, and the plant would grow slowly or not at all.